saschanaz/jxl-winthumb/README.md

 # jxl-winthumb

-A JPEG XL (*.jxl) thumbnail handler for Windows File Explorer.
+A JPEG XL (*.jxl) WIC decoder to render thumbnails on Windows File Explorer or view images on any WIC-capable image viewers.

-Now with WIC decoding support, which means you can use Windows Photo Viewer or any WIC-capable image viewers to view JXL files.

-## How to install

-0. Install [Microsoft Visual C++ Redistributable for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2022) if it's not already installed.
-1. Download the latest dll file from the [releases](https://github.com/saschanaz/jxl-winthumb/releases) page.
-2. Open a terminal window as administrator
-3. Move to your download directory
-4. `regsvr32 jxl_winthumb.dll`, or to uninstall, `regsvr32 /u jxl_winthumb.dll`.

 ## Build environment

-Please read [the requirements](https://github.com/saschanaz/jxl-rs/tree/main/libjxl-src) to build the libjxl dependency, or take a look at [the CI configuration](https://github.com/saschanaz/jxl-winthumb/blob/main/.github/workflows/ci.yml).

-### Rust Nightly

-Currently Rust Nightly toolchain is required because of [windows-rs dependency](https://github.com/microsoft/windows-rs/issues/1408#issuecomment-1021692345).
+Use the stable Rust toolchain.
+Current toolchain as of 23th July 2023 is 1.71.0.

 ## Helpful resources